Creating Influencer Reports in Discover

 Adding an influencer to your roster or campaign from a report

 If you’ve decided you’d like to work with an Influencer, you can add them to your Influencers roster directly from an influencer report.
-Navigate into an influencer report and click the + button in the top-right corner, then click Add to Influencers.
+Navigate into an influencer report and click the + Add to button in the top-right corner, then click Add to Influencers.
 Influence will ask you if you want to add this information to an existing profile in your Influencers roster or Create a New Influencer.

 If you choose to create a new influencer, the screen will guide you through adding some required information if needed.
 When completed, The influencer will be added to the Influencers tool with all of the social accounts and contact information that was provided in the report.